The Delicious Crescent

 Notes

-• In a high speed blender, take 1½ cups frozen banana pieces, ½ cup evaporated milk, ¼ cup cream, ¼ cup honey, 1½ teaspoons ground cardamom, saffron water (¼ teaspoon saffron, ground and dissolved in 1 tablespoon rose water) and pinch of salt.
+• In a high speed blender, take 1½ cups frozen banana pieces, ½ cup evaporated milk, ¼ cup cream, ¼ cup honey, 1½ teaspoons ground cardamom, saffron water (¼ teaspoon saffron, ground and dissolved in 1 tablespoon rose water) and a pinch of salt.
 Blend it well, and stir as needed.

 • Add 1½ cups ricotta cheese, ¼ cup finely chopped toasted almonds and pulse just to combine.